Live

 Program notes

-A passionate music educator, he founded the Seiji Ozawa International Academy Switzerland in 2004, where he teaches young musicians about both chamber music and orchestral playing.
+A passionate music educator, he founded the Seiji Ozawa International Academy Switzerland in 2004, where he taught young musicians about both chamber music and orchestral playing.
 In 2015, 27 musicians from the academy came to the Fondation Louis Vuitton.
 This documentary weaves together interviews with the young talents and their mentor Ozawa to capture the joy and richness of their intergenerational encounter.

 A closer look: featured composers